 To effectively save on energy, the chosen tool should match the job.
 That is, it should be designed for the size of the space and task that it’s going to be used on.
 A large-sized, industrial vacuum cleaner, for example, is not the right choice for handling the nooks and crannies of cubicles.

 In many aspects of business and life, technology can either work for or against you.
-When choosing a piece of equipment for a certain task, then, it’s important take the time to check its specifications.
+When choosing a piece of eco-friendly cleaning equipment for a certain task, then, it’s important take the time to check its specifications.

 The greater knowledge you have of how a certain piece functions, as well as its strengths and weaknesses, the better suited it will be to your energy-efficient means.
 For instance, a vacuum cleaner that uses 50% less energy but takes twice as long to complete the job will be both less green and more expensive to use.